-The nest is made of "papier-mâché", greyish/brown in colour.
+The nest is made of "papier-mâché", greyish or brown in colour.
 The wasp makes this pulp of vegetable fibres by mixing its saliva with cellulose (the main constituent of wood) which it collects by trimming old wood and bark very superficially.

-Their nests can be found almost anywhere, occupying all or part of the available volume, while taking on the shape of the support.
+Depending on the species, their nest can be found almost anywhere, whether in the open air or in an enclosed space.
+It can occupy all or part of the available volume and adapt to the shape of the support.